braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 import networkx as nx
 import csv
 import os
+import numpy as np
+from math import log
 def generate_bethe_fragment(depth=5, b=3):
     if depth < 1 or b < 3:
         raise ValueError("Depth must be at least 1 and coordination number b must be at least 3.")

     G = nx.Graph()
     node_id = 0
     root = node_id
     node_id += 1
     G.add_node(root)

     levels = [[root]]

     for d in range(depth):
         next_level = []
         for parent in levels[-1]: